 Back in March of 2018, I started feeling really tight and sore in my groin area whenever I was doing barbell squats.
 It came on gradually and over a few weeks, it got worse and worse.
 Since it felt like tightness, I thought I just needed to do some butterfly stretches, so I did that, but it didn’t help.
 In fact, it just seemed to make it hurt even more.
 The tightness and pain kept getting more intense until it finally reached the point that it hurt so bad I could no longer squat.

-I told my barbell coach Matt Reynolds about the pain, and he went to Starting Strength Coach, physical therapist, and super strong dude Nick D’Agostino to get his input.
+I told my barbell coach Matt Reynolds. owner of Barbell Logic Online Coaching about the pain, and he went to Starting Strength Coach, physical therapist, and super strong dude Nick D’Agostino to get his input.
 Nick had a hunch that I was experiencing some adductor tendonitis and prescribed a treatment plan for it.

 I’ll be damned, after a few weeks of following Nick’s recovery plan, I was back to squatting to full depth, even with heavy weight on my back.

 I figure I’m not the only guy to experience adductor tendonitis during their barbell training.
 So below I share what Nick had me do to fix this annoying pain in my groin.

 Adductor tendonitis is an inflammation of the adductor tendons.
 It’s also known as athletic pubalgia or sports hernia (even though it’s technically not a hernia).
 You’ll feel a pain or tightness in your inner thigh going up into your groin whenever you contract or stretch your adductor muscles (the muscles in your upper thigh that pull your legs together when they contract).
 Adductor tendonitis comes on slowly.
 There isn’t a specific incident that causes the pain to start.
 It’s just inflammation caused by overuse of the tendon.